After Hours Crisis Hotline:

 If you or someone you know has been abused, please call our 24 hour crisis line at 970-880-1000 or the office at 970-669-5150.

 Imagine leaving your home quite possibly with only what you can carry with you in a bag.
 When we open our doors many families will do just that.
 A shelter like the SafeHouse provides a refuge from the abuse.
 Those in a shelter typically have no where else to go, some are waiting on family or friends to help them get back on their feet and may only need the shelter for a short time.
 Others do not have the emotional support of loved ones and require a longer stay to help them become stable enough to regroup and move forward.

 The SafeHouse exists so that one who has been abused has the option to leave when they felt none existed before.
 With 8 bedrooms and 22 beds our needs will be great.
 We will provide all the basic needs that a family will need as they begin again.
 Please click on the wish list to learn what we do need.
 Anything you can do will help.
 Thank you in advance for your help.

-Twin size sheets, towels, laundry detergent, liquid soap, toiletries, new underwear for women and children, diapers,
+Laundry detergent, liquid soap, new underwear for women and children, and shelf stable food.

 Did you know that you can transfer your IRA funds directly to Alternatives to Violence with no tax consequences?

 Donations made directly to a charity still qualify as a charitable donation but will not affect your income.
 Sound too good to be true?
 Consult your tax professional for all the details and see if you qualify.
 Here are a few of the details:

 Taxpayers must be 70 ½ and required to take annual distributions from their IRA